Wuhan reports no new virus cases, offering hope to world

 The Korean War-era law gives the president extraordinary authority to compel industries to expand production and turn out vital materials.
 It was most recently used after the 2017 Puerto Rico hurricane to speed up contracts for food and other necessities.

-“It’s a war,” Trump said, likening the coronavirus fight to measures taken during World War II and warning of national sacrifices ahead.
+Trump likened the coronavirus fight to measures taken during World War II and warned of national sacrifices ahead.

 While China did not report any new cases in Wuhan or Hubei province it did record eight additional deaths.

-Jiao Yahui said they were “delighted to see this double-zero increase” which meant their control and medical treatment methods were working well.
+Jiao said the “double-zero” increase, which followed several days of improving numbers, meant their control and medical treatment methods were working well.

 Wuhan has been under a strict lockdown since January.
 Officials are moving to loosen travel restrictions, but only inside the surrounding province of Hubei where most checkpoints will be taken down.
 Wuhan remains cut-off, with only those with special permission allowed to travel in or out.